Despair?

 Me too.

-I was Carrie Fisher’s personal assistant.
-She told me: take your broken heart and go make art.
+When I was her personal assistant, she’d tell me, “Take your broken heart and go make art.”

 What I learned about love by losing my virginity to a TV weatherman.